 Maybe not officially, but the sun is out, and I am here and ready for it.

-This Egg Free Potato Salad is so bright, it brings fresh summer vibes even during the height of football season.
+This Lemon Piccata potato salad is so bright, it brings fresh summer vibes even during the height of football season.
 This tasty side dish is perfect for all of your game day parties.

 The first time I made this recipe was during the winter months, actually.
 I was craving potatoes - that's normal - and a classic summertime salad was calling my name.
 I have always loved the flavors of piccata - the bright lemon and salty, briny capers.

 Topped with lemon zest and capers, this is a side dish with layers of flavor.
-Mild enough to fit right in on the potluck table, and just unique enough to be different from its Classic Potato Salad cousins.
+Mild enough to fit right in on the potluck table, and just unique enough to be different from its classic pickle potato salad cousins.

 and if it is too mild for you?
 Add hot sauce like my husband does.